swanandp/swanand.pagnis.in/source/about/index.markdown

 - Building great software that makes lives easier and adds value
 - Working with great people, learning from them, learning with them.
 - Building communities, attending and organising meet-ups, attending and organizing conferences
 - Deep Work.
-I spoke about my practice at RubyConf India 2019.
-[Video](https://youtu.be/korBf8lOU30?t=156).
-[Slides](https://speakerdeck.com/swanandp/the-deep-work-mentality)
+I [spoke about my practice](https://youtu.be/korBf8lOU30?t=156) at RubyConf India 2019.
+[Slides here](https://speakerdeck.com/swanandp/the-deep-work-mentality)
 - Making significant contributions to free and open source software

 ## I am good at:

-- Writing clean, well-tested software
+- Writing robust, well-tested software
 - Problem-solving; often of analytical nature, but not limited to it
 - Mentoring people, building people, building teams
 - Building and shaping communities